stevephan98/stevephan98/README.md

 Full Stack Developer
 --------------------

-I graduated from the University of Virginia with a Computer Engineering Degree.
-I've been a full stack developer for the past 3 years!

-* 🌍  I'm based in Washington DC metro area
+* 🌍  I'm based in Virginia
 * 🧠  I'm learning NextJS and GraphQL
-* 🤝  I'm open to collaborating on interesting projects!
 * ⚡  I love to read and travel!
 Hit me up for recommendations or ideas!

 ### Skills